Fair City

 Just a short drive from Blairgowrie, the Fair City of Perth is a city of parks and gardens that regularly wins Britain in Bloom awards.

-Its narrow vennels conceal and cosset a host of small speciality shops and private art galleries and some of the finest restaurants in Scotland.
+Its narrow vennels conceal and cosset a host of small speciality shops and private art galleries and a host of interesting cafes and restaurants.

 Festival of the Arts